 - Extra-Large - 220mm

-We suggest that you measure the circumference of your wrist, add 10-15mm and choose a size based on that.
+We suggest that you measure the circumference of your wrist, add about 10mm and choose a size based on that.

-Yes, you can download the MediRead app on its own and activate the reminder facility via an in-app purchase.
-However, without the bracelet, the utility in emergency situations is largely absent as there is no visible sign that you are carrying this vital information on your phone, which paramedics may not even have access to.
+Yes, you can download the MediRead app on its own.
+However, without the bracelet, the utility in emergency situations is largely absent as there is no visible sign that you are carrying this vital information.
+Furthermore, your phone may be discharged, or paramedics and first-responders may not even have access to it.

 MediRead uses NFC technology, which means that the bracelet is a ‘passive’ device that uses another device’s (usually a smartphone) electromagnetic field as its power source.